 Conversion to economic accountings and policies which reward non-violent business endeavours, targeting especially the conversion to plant based agricultural production

-Recognition of how violence against animals influence violence between humans, adults and children, how violence against animals affects women/partnerships in homes, and how it affects human relations and activities in general, in animal industries, as part of pornographic industry; in conflicts and in war
+Recognition of how violence against animals influence violence between humans, adults and children, how violence against animals affects domestic violence, and how it affects human relations and activities in general, in animal industries, as part of pornographic industry, and in conflicts and in war

-Implementation of peaceful non-violent approaches, attitudes, and methods including other beings: respect for weakness/inferiority and divergence in general; non-coercive non-punishing mutuality communication, in conflict, in education and learning, in social projects, in wild life management; prohibition against the usage of animals as shields and training objects for violent military and police purposes
+Implementation of peaceful non-violent approaches, attitudes, and methods including other beings: respect for weakness/inferiority and divergence in general; non-coercive non-punishing mutual communication, in conflict, in education and learning, in social projects, towards free animals in wild life management; prohibition against the usage of animals as shields and training objects for violent military and police purposes

-Adoption of research and testing employing models and devices that do not use animals; increased investments and planning for preventive health care
+Adoption of, and increased investments into, research and testing employing models and devices that do not use animals; increased investments and planning for preventive health care

-Integration of updated scientific facts and knowledge in research and education concerning the mental, physiological capacities, and sexual variations of other sentient beings, facts about humans' dependency upon other beings, humanity's dependency upon ecosystems, humanity's responsibilities as the dominant planetary species
+Updated scientific facts and knowledge in research and education concerning the mental, and physiological, capacities, and sexual variations of other sentient beings; facts about humans' dependency upon other beings, humanity's dependency upon ecosystems, humanity's responsibilities as the dominant planetary species